Why The Process Of Growing New Brain Cells Is So Damn Important

 Where Science Gets Complicated

-For example, I used to regularly drink coffee before going to the gym and lifting heavy weights.
-According to my 23andMe genome, a polymorphism of my CYP1A2 gene (encodes for the CYP1A2 enzyme which, among others, controls caffeine metabolism) makes me absorb caffeine extremely efficient.
+According to my 23andMe genome, a polymorphism of my CYP1A2 gene (encodes for the CYP1A2 enzyme which, among others, controls caffeine metabolism) makes the absorption of caffeine extremely efficient in my body.

-Now, let’s just briefly forget about coffee stain on teeth, occasional caffeine jitters, elevated blood pressure and a couple of other things that are negatively associated with coffee — is caffeine beneficial for neurogenesis though?
+However, let’s just briefly forget about coffee stain on teeth, occasional caffeine jitters, elevated blood pressure and a couple of other things that are negatively associated with coffee — is caffeine, in our case, beneficial for neurogenesis though?
 Science doesn’t seem to approve.

 The consensus is that every human has different goals, therefore, the optimal diet and lifestyle is the one that works for you.